 In these cases above, although the traditional method of numerical simulation can do the same job in revising these effects, applying the new model can be much faster.
-More important, this model, which can give out the mathematical form of those deformation, is much better in analyzability.
+More importantly, this model, which can give out the mathematical form of those deformations, is much better in analyticity.